Study of strange quark density fluctuations in Au+Au Collisions at $\sqrt{s_{NN}}$ = 7.7-200 GeV from AMPT Model: AMPT model

-In this study we focus on the yield ratio $\mathcal{O}_{K^{\pm}-\Xi^{-}(\bar \Xi^{+})-\phi-\Lambda (\bar \Lambda)}$ in {\auau} collisions at {\sqrtsNN} = 7.7 - 200 GeV from the AMPT-SM version with a new set of parameters as reported in Ref.~\cite{Ashraf:2022rjt}.
-We also report the yield of negative particles to study the energy dependence.
+In this study we focus on the yield ratios $\mathcal{O}_{K^{\pm}-\Xi^{-}(\bar \Xi^{+})-\phi-\Lambda (\bar \Lambda)}$ in {\auau} collisions at {\sqrtsNN} = 7.7 - 200 GeV from the AMPT-SM version with a new set of parameters~\cite{Ashraf:2022rjt}.
+The energy dependence of yield ratios of negative particles is also studied.
 We set the strong coupling constant ($\alpha_s$) to be 0.33 and the parton screening mass ($\mu$) to be 3.20 $f$m$^{-1}$ which led to the value of $\sigma_p$ = 1.5 $mb$.
 An improved quark coalescence method~\cite{He:2017tla} and ART model for the dynamics of hadronic matter is used to calculate the $\mathcal{O}_{K^{\pm}-\Xi^{-}(\bar \Xi^{+})-\phi-\Lambda (\bar \Lambda)} $ ratios.
 The potentials of hadrons in the ART model is described by the mean field which is not taken into account to carry the current study~\cite{Xu:2012gf}.
 In the improved quark coalescence method, a new coalescence parameter $r_{BM}$, which controls the relative probability of a quark forming a baryon rather than a meson is set to 0.61.
 The baryon either can be produced in a combination with meson ($BM\bar B$ ) or in pairs ($B\bar B$).
-The baryon production is explained by the popcorn method and in AMPT-SM model a popcorn parameter PARJ(5) controls the baryon production.
+The baryon production is explained by the popcorn method and, in AMPT-SM model a popcorn parameter PARJ(5) controls the baryon production.
 The relative of $B\bar B$ and $BM\bar B$ channels is constrained by changing the PARJ(5) from 1.0 (default) to 0.0.
 Furthermore, the hadronic cascade time ($\tau_{HC}$) and in AMPT-SM model it is referred to as $t_{max}$ also varied from 30 $f$m/$c$ to 0.4 $f$m/$c$ to study its effect on these ratios.
-The effect of hadron cascade time on particle production mechanisms in $Xe+Xe$ collisions at {\sqrtsNN} = 5.44 TeV is reported in Ref.~\cite{Pradhan:2021zbt}.
+The effect of hadron cascade time on particle production mechanisms in {\auau} collisions at {\sqrtsNN} = 7.7 - 200 GeV and $Xe+Xe$ collisions at {\sqrtsNN} = 5.44 TeV is reported in Refs.~\cite{Pradhan:2021zbt, Ashraf:2022rjt}.